cheddar-lang/Cheddar/README.md

 $ git clone --recursive https://github.com/cheddar-lang/Cheddar.git
 ```

-Additionally, when _syncinc_ your branch with the latest update to `develop`, use the following command to avoid merge commmits:
+Additionally, when _syncing_ your branch with the latest update to `develop`, use the following command to avoid merge commmits:

 ```sh
 $ git rebase develop -X theirs